 Apart from these food startups, Uber is also into local food delivery services.
 One of the food delivery options Uber launched is a lunch takeout service named UberFresh.
 The main idea behind UberFresh was to deliver fast food from local food establishments in about 10 minutes or less.

 The delivery person of UberFresh is an Uber taxi driver who delivers your food for a flat $3 fee, regardless of the number of meals you order.
 Customers just have to define the delivery location and wait at the curbside for the Uber cab to arrive.

 UberFresh is currently providing its services in different parts of Westside and West Hollywood areas.

 After UberFresh, the company also launched another delivery service called UberRush.

-It’s a New York based courier service which relies on freelance drivers on the bike as well as on foot for its delivery services.
-Furthermore, it competes with other local food delivery apps like Postmates.
+It’s a New York-based courier service which relies on freelance drivers on the bike as well as on foot for its delivery services.
+Furthermore, it competes with other local food delivery mobile apps like Postmates.

 For each delivery, the User usually pays $15-30 in UberRush.
 80 percent of this delivery charge is kept by the UberRush driver and receives a complimentary iPhone, portable battery, and an Uber Messenger bag from the company.
 Although, startups like Postmates also provide complimentary iPhone with extra batteries to keep the GPS working.